crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.5.0/console_management/intro.md

 sudo systemctl restart crowdsec
 ```

-The console_management is now enable and our CrowdSec Security Engine is ready to receive orders from the CrowdSec Console.
+The console_management is now enabled and our CrowdSec Security Engine is ready to receive orders from the CrowdSec Console.